guplem/boom/rules/Physical Version/EN.md

 	### 1. **Swap**

-	- You may exchange **one card from your hand** with **one of your board cards** (life storage).
+	- You may exchange **one card from your hand** with **one of your board cards** (accumulator).

 	- **Important**:

 		> Swapping is optional.

-		> You cannot swap a storage card that has been attacked (i.e., one with another card on top).
+		> You cannot swap an accumulator that has been attacked (i.e., one with another card on top).

-		> The (initial) value of the storage becomes that of the new card, and the old card moves to your hand and can be used for attacking, Boom, discarding, or swapping again in future turns.
+		> The (initial) value of the accumulator becomes that of the new card, and the old card moves to your hand and can be used for attacking, Boom, discarding, or swapping again in future turns.

 	------